2013 Pacific typhoon season: Severe Tropical Storm Sonamu (Auring)

 Early on January 1, a tropical depression developed about 1090 km southwest of Guam.
 Over the next couple of days, the depression moved northwestward and gradually developed in an area of moderate windshear.
 Late on January 2, the center passed over the Philippine island of Mindanao but maintained its deep convective banding, which prompted the JTWC to issue a Tropical Cyclone Formation Alert (TCFA).
 During the next day, PAGASA named the depression Auring.
 The system moved westwards into the Sulu Sea, and the JTWC initiated advisories on the system as 01W.
 The JMA reported later that day that the depression intensified into Tropical Storm Sonamu, before the JTWC followed suit early on January 4 as the system continued to consolidate.
 After further strengthening, Sonamu intensified into a severe tropical storm on January 5, with 10-minute sustained winds of 95 km/h.
 Early on January 8, the JMA and JTWC reported that Sonamu weakened into a tropical depression.
 The system dissipated on January 10 about 110 km west of Bintulu in Sarawak.

 Within the Philippines, 1 person drowned while another person died after being hit by a coconut tree.
 A passenger ship was stranded near the coast of Dumaguete City on January 3 before being rescued.

 The name Sonamu was retired and replaced by Jongdari which was first used in the 2018 season.
+The reason is that it's sound similar to tsunami, which trigger fear in Malaysia.